Skip to content

 <!-- END bigpowers:section-id -->

-Merge rule: On update, replace only the content between matching BEGIN/END pairs.
-If a marker pair is missing, append a new fenced block at the end of the file — never rewrite the whole file.
+Merge rule: On update, replace only content between matching BEGIN/END pairs.
+If a marker pair is missing, append a new fenced block at file end.
+Never rewrite the whole file.

 Standard marker IDs for seeded projects (see REFERENCE.md § Fenced markers):